SolaceProducts/event-management-agent/README.md

   -F 'file=@scan.zip;type=application/zip'
 ```

-# Solace Event Broker Configuration Push
+# Solace PubSub+ Event Broker Configuration Push

 The Event Management Agent enables the Solace PubSub+ Cloud Event Portal to directly deploy configuration to Solace PubSub+ Event Brokers.
 This functionality is available when the Event Management Agent is deployed as a Docker container or (for development purposes) executed from the jar file.
 Configuration push utilizes [OpenTofu](https://opentofu.org/) (a fork of the [Terraform](https://developer.hashicorp.com/terraform/) infrastructure management tool) along with the [Solace Terraform Provider](https://github.com/SolaceProducts/terraform-provider-solacebroker).

 ## Configuration Push With Docker (Recommended)

-The Docker image of the Event Management Agent includes all necessary library dependencies for deploying configurations to Solace PubSub+ Event Brokers and is the recommended option.
-Setup the agents by following the instructions for [running the Event Management Agent in connected mode](#running-the-event-management-agent-in-connected-mode).
+The Docker image of the Event Management Agent includes all necessary library dependencies for deploying configurations to Solace PubSub+ Event Brokers and is the recommended option for running configuration push.
+Set up the agents by following the instructions for [running the Event Management Agent in connected mode](#running-the-event-management-agent-in-connected-mode).

 ## Configuration Push With The Jar File (Development)